canonical-ols/snapstore-snap-docs/en/install.md

 ## Running multiple proxies

-You can run multiple instances of the proxy for HA, provided by simple round-robin DNS.
-All instances need to have the same configuration, using your normal configuration management system.
+You can run multiple instances of the Snap Store Proxy, load balanced using round-robin DNS.
+All instances need to have the same configuration and connect to the same shared database.
 Once a key pair has been registered, it will not need registering on other instances.

 !!!
 NOTE:
     The download caching will currently be less efficient when